amias-channer/Interview-Test-COC/README.md

 ### Duration

 Its unfair to expect candidates to do hours of work for technical test, while some might have free time to spare others with families, disabilities or financial issues will not so they will not continue or apply.

 Expecting candidates to push themselves overly hard like this will not necessarily get you balanced reliable employees.

+If you do agile you should consider choosing a task that fits in your planning unit size, if you only allow tasks to be greater than 1hr and less than 4hrs long then you shouldn't be giving tests that take 8hrs.

 ### Complexity

 Be sure to set challenges that are of appropriate complexity for the level of work candidate would be doing if they got the job.

-This isn't about who is the most technically competent its about how you explain
+Get your lead dev to design the test but make sure you that it can be completed by someone at the same level, this is a good opportunity for pair programming.

 ## Deliverables

+### Background

+Candidates should be able to expect their work to have to reasonable consideration before expending  effort on unpaid work.
+Employers must ensure they inform the candidate how many other people are doing the test and how the project will be assessed.

 ### Code